Overview

 • When do your programmes begin?

 Our academic year begins in July.
 You can sign up for a programme anytime.
 If you are a new student to BGST, we encourage you to take up 1 to 2 (live) courses before you commit to a programme study.
-Please see our latest semestral AY2023-S1 Course Schedule.
+Please refer to our latest semestral schedule available on our Courses page.
 For courses not reflected in the Course Schedule, please write to us on planning for your studies.

 • Can I purchase a programme to start immediately?
 Can I join a programme anytime?